Robert Alexander Bryden: Personal life

 Bryden married Elizabeth Robertson, daughter of Alexander Robertson.
-They had at least one child, a son named Andrew Francis Stewart Bryden (21 October 1876 – 23 February 1917), who also became a noted architect and a Fellow of RIBA.
-For the final few years of Bryden Sr.'s life, the two worked as partners.
+They had at least one child, a son named Andrew Francis Stewart Bryden (1876–1917), who also became a noted architect and a Fellow of RIBA.
+For the final few years of his father's life, the two worked as partners.

 Death

-Bryden died in Glasgow on 14 April 1906, aged 64.
+Bryden died in Glasgow in 1906, aged 64.
 He is interred in Dunoon Cemetery, half a mile to the north of Dunoon Burgh Hall, one of his designs.
 He is believed to be the subject of the building's stained-glass window.